OctopusDeploy/blog/blog/2017-07/octopus-release-3-15.md

 ## Allow un-tenanted projects to be deployed to tenanted machines

-During the development of multi-tenancy we decided to make a clear distinction between tenanted and un-tenanted deployment targets.
+During the development of multi-tenant deployments, we decided to make a clear distinction between tenanted and un-tenanted deployment targets.
 As such we prevented un-tenanted projects from being deployed to tenanted machines.
 Our reasoning was essentially safety-first; we didn't want to ever leak tenanted deployments or variables.

 However this prevented a number of valid scenarios.
-For example deploying a common component (e.g. a telemetry service) to tenanted machines, or simply sharing a development server between tenanted and un-tenanted projects.
+For example, deploying a common component (e.g. a telemetry service) to tenanted machines, or simply sharing a development server between tenanted and un-tenanted projects.

 _Note: this also applies to accounts and certificates, as they can also be scoped to tenants._